philipayates/floods/README.md

  See the program `steps for analysis.R` on the main page to see how to perform the robust local likelihood estimation.

+ The program `l.cv.R` can be used to find the cross-validated log-likelihood for a given bandwidth, h.

  Results are found in the CSV file `congareeRLL.csv`, `illinoisRLL.csv`, and `winooskiRLL.csv`, respectively.